Fr4nk03/CS225-Final-Project/Project Proposal.md

 ## Leading Question
 Our dataset is a directed graph from Amazon.
 Each node is a product and the edge from i to j means that product j is always being co-purchased with product i.
 Our goal is to use the dataset to find the popularity of the products, categorize them, and find the most popular product in the group.
 In this way, it will be a general and easy search tool for people to find some recommendations for co-purchasing products.
-In order to categorize the products, we will first use PageRank algorithm to assign the popularity or importance of each item and then delete the nodes which has a pagerank less than a specific number.
-Then, use Tarjan's algorithm to find the strong connected components and hence find the most popular one in the category based on the pagerank value we've calculated previously.
+In order to categorize the products, we will first use PageRank algorithm to assign the popularity or importance of each item and then, use Tarjan's algorithm to find the strong connected components and finally find the most popular one in the category based on the pagerank value we've calculated previously.
 To help achieve the goal, we will use DFS as our traversal algorithm for our directed graph.

 ## Dataset Acquisition